freshcom/freshcom-api/README.md

 ## This is a work in process

 I don't recommend using this in production just yet.
-I am aiming for a stable release by early August 2018.
+I am aiming for a stable release by end of Oct 2018.

 Make sure you use the develop branch, all the instruction here is base on the develop branch.